RTE

 1. Classroom Observation-

 The Special Educator observes children in classroom situations in the presence of mainstream teachers.
-Hence, Special Educators and mainstream
+Hence, Special Educators and mainstream teachers work in collaboration to identify the needs and challenges of children with differences in classroom situations.

 2. Physical infrastructure –